dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 weight: 1100
 ---

 Dapr has a metadata API that returns information about the sidecar allowing runtime discoverability.
-The metadata endpoint returns the runtime version, a list of the resources (components and HttpEndpoints loaded), the activated actors (if present), subscriptions, app connection details, and attributes with information attached.
+The metadata endpoint returns the runtime version, a list of the resources (components and HttpEndpoints loaded), the activated actors (if present), subscriptions, enabled features, app connection details, and attributes with information attached.

 ## Metadata API